ProductStripes/BearOrders/README.md

 ## Contributing

-BearOrders is being actively developed and is not yet open to contributions.
+BearOrders is being actively developed and is not yet open to contributors.
 As soon as the first stable version is released, contributions will be welcome.

 ## Feature Requests